CLOSE X

 Immerse Yourself in Art, Fashion, and a Little Vino

-You’ll also discover art in Milan.
-The city’s best collection is in Pinacoteca di Brera where the Accademia di Belle Art was founded in the 18th century.
-(Via Brera, 28, Milano | Open daily except Monday 9:30am – 6:30pm)
+Not surprisingly, you’ll also discover art during your trip to Milan.
+The city’s best collection is in Pinacoteca di Brera, the founding place of the Accademia di Belle Art in the 18th century.
+(Via Brera, 28, Milano | Open daily except Monday, 9:30am – 6:30pm)

 Late afternoon on Lake Como